danieltannn/ITP_24/ConductProctoring/README.md

 2. Once the Pi is connected, the emulated mass storage will be visible.
 3. Inside the storage device, the proctoring script will then be present.
 4. From there, we can send in keystrokes using the HID mode to execute the script from Windows built in programs (such as cmd.exe or powershell.exe) inside the emulated mass storage device in the Student's PC

+## Pros:
+- Not much pros

+## Cons:
+- Script is accessible to students which will allow them to study it and possbily find ways to avoid detection
+- In the event of proctoring script updating, every Pi have to be updated manually